Hurricane Ida: Northeast

 States of emergency were declared in New York, including in New York City, as well as in New Jersey by governors Kathy Hochul and Phil Murphy.
 Several New Jersey public school districts delayed or cancelled classes because of flooding or severe weather damage.
 Newark Liberty International Airport suffered flooding in the terminals, and all departures were grounded.
 Operations continued the following morning, with flight delays and cancellations.
 On September 2, it was announced that due to the major flooding around SHI Stadium, the college football opening game between Rutgers and Temple scheduled for that day would be postponed to September 4.
 Connecticut Governor Ned Lamont also declared a State of Emergency for the entire state following widespread flooding.

 Many rescue crews were sent in boats through flooded streets the day after the storm in Philadelphia, northern Delaware, and portions of New York state.
 Thousands of rescues had happened in Pennsylvania alone that day, and first responders helped bring communities to safety from halted subway trains the night of the flooding in New York City.
 Some were stranded overnight.
 The city also saw its share of hundreds of rescues the next day.

 Major flooding caused several homes and businesses in Manville, New Jersey to catch fire.
 They burned for hours after exploding from utility damage.
 Fire crews were unable to reach them due to the high flood waters.
 Manville was said to have the worst flooding in the entire state.
 Other notable flooding in the state occurred in Woodbridge Township, Carteret, Rahway, Perth Amboy, Newark, Jersey City, and Paterson.

 President Joe Biden commented on the flooding rains from the storms remnants, stating that New York recorded more rain Wednesday than "it usually sees the entire month of September".
 Mayor Bill de Blasio of New York City said Ida was "unlike anything we've seen before".
 Most of the city's deaths were in Queens.
 Rainfall in Central Park broke a 94-year record, while Newark, New Jersey, broke a 62-year record.
 Estimated damages are $16–24 billion from the northeast.

-Possible link with strong hurricanes and climate change

-Attributing other extreme weather events is easier than tropical cyclones and climate change, but a 2022 study concluded that there was more rainfall over land because of the warmer climate.
-Whether the intensity and rapid intensification were increased due to climate change is possible but not certain.

 Retirement

-On April 27, 2022, at the 44th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name Ida from its rotating name lists due to the extreme damage and loss of life it caused across a large section of the United States, and it will never be used again for another Atlantic hurricane.
-It will be replaced with Imani for the 2027 season.
+Due to the extreme damage and number of deaths the hurricane caused across a large section of the United States, the World Meteorological Organization retired the name Ida from its rotating name lists in April 2022, and it will never be used again for another Atlantic tropical cyclone.
+It was replaced with Imani, which will first appear on the 2027 season list.